 On the first and third Saturday of the month throughout spring and summer, the village hall plays host to Ōhope Craft Market with a wide variety of artisan foods, crafts, and fresh produce on offer.
 A visit in February coincides with the Ōhope Local Wild Food Challenge at Mahy Reserve, with live music, a beer garden, and food stalls with cooking demonstrations.

-What are the top things to do in Ōhope?
+Top things to do in Ōhope

 The sheltered waters of Ōhiwa Harbour are tucked behind the southern end of Ōhope Beach.
 Explore on foot or by bike on the harbourside trail, or travel by boat or kayak to explore isolated inlets and islands.
 This is an important habitat for wetland shorebirds, so look out for godwits and dotterels, then pick up some fish and chips to enjoy sitting on the jetty, looking out on the still water reflecting the blues and greens of the surrounding hills.